mo1ein/jobname/src/hamkaran-system.md

 - We have service out of here that panics somewhere and we don't want panic here because here is more important imagine something like rocket system how can handle this?

-- Do you knwo busy waiting?
+- Do you know busy waiting?

 - What is defer?